cashshuffle/spec/CASHFUSION.md

 We propose a blind verification scheme in which each input and output is validated by a random player, using a series of cryptographic commitments that allow an uncooperative participant to be identified and banned.

-CashFusion provides high levels of privacy via flexible scheme that allows an arbitrary number of inputs and outputs of non-standard amounts.
+CashFusion provides high levels of privacy via a flexible scheme that allows an arbitrary number of inputs and outputs of non-standard amounts.
 It provides anonymous, trustless coordination with usually zero-knowledge of linkages revealed to other players or the server.

 # PART I: Protocol Overview